You will compare two characters and collect quotations

 Mary Anne & The Greenies

-Using the chapter “Sweetheart of the Song Tra Bong,” collect direct quotations for each category given below.
+Using the chapter “Sweetheart of the Song Tra Bong,” collect direct quotations for each category given below for Mary Anne at the beginning of the chapter.
 Make the table in your exercise book.

 Mary Anne